tue-ees-5xwg0/assignments/assignment_1/README.md

   * The input data definition
   * The API definition
   * The expected behaviour including error handling.
 In your test you need to test all the required error handling.
-  * Some examples.
-In your test you should at leat test these examples.
+  * Some examples in the docstring of the function.
+In your test you should at least test these examples.
 You can of course add more test cases.

 **NOTE: the given API is just an advice.
 You are free (and you probably should if you would like to get a high score) to choose a different (and more efficient) API.**